Do you want to earn MORE revenue from your Airbnb business?

 The biggest season is in summer (June – August) when visitors come to spend time at our beautiful lakes and hiking trails.
 The other high season is in winter (January – April) when we have world-class skiing and snowboarding.

-Airbnb Host Tip: To figure out the seasonality of your location, head to AirDNA.co.
+Pro Tip: To figure out the seasonality of your location, head to AirDNA.
 AirDNA forecasts revenue, average daily rate, and occupancy rate for a specific address based on comparable properties in the area.
 In my opinion, it’s an essential tool for your Airbnb business.
 I use it religiously when determining whether or not a property is a good investment.
 You can see high-level revenue information for free or pay $40 per month per zip code to get more detailed information.

 Getting your property listed before high season is so profitable that you could pay off your entire mortgage for the year in just a few months.

-The problem was, I couldn’t move into my new home in Jackson Hole, WY until August.
+The problem was, I couldn’t move into my new home until August.

 So, I packed up my things and headed out on a month-long road trip.
 I was gambling on being able to hit AirDNA’s revenue projections while spending significantly less to travel.